-How Selma Blair's Brave Battle With Multiple Sclerosis Has Changed Her
+Selma Blair's Brave Battle With Multiple Sclerosis and the Surprising Ways It Has Changed Her - E!
+Online

 "I'm very symptomatic.
 I have an aggressive MS," she continued.
 "But the doctor I saw…he said within a year I could have—at the time he said 90 percent of my abilities back."

-Under the supervision of her doctor Saud Sadiq, the director and chief research scientist of the Tisch MS Research Center of New York, Blair's begun a monthly intravenous-drug therapy that will hopefully calm her symptoms.
+Under the supervision of her doctor Saud Sadiq, the director and chief research scientist of the Tisch MS Research Center of New York, Blair began a monthly intravenous-drug therapy to calm her symptoms.
 "I'm very optimistic," he told VF.
 "I think she'll be a different person in a year."

-Over the last few months, Blair has opened up about her progress, revealing in May, the day after receiving a plasma infusion, that she felt "sick as all hell" from the "medical treatments [that] take their toll," and admitting in July that "even though I may seem like I have gone farther away, I am learning and getting healthier.
-Even as I get seemingly sicker."

-Regardless of the outcome, Sadiq is quick to praise his patient's openness.
-"I have patients with M.S. who are surgeons, actors, a commercial-airline pilot, sports figures, successful lawyers—they don't want anyone to know about their illness because they feel it could hurt their career," he told the magazine.
-"Her decision to speak out also brings awareness and increases research funding for the disease when people can see somebody affected in the way that she is."
+By August 2021, Blair was able to announce she was in remission.
+Despite some cognitive changes, she shared while promoting her documentary Introducing, Selma Blair, "My prognosis is great."

+Her mindset and determination to help others, perhaps, even better.
 "I really feel like people with disabilities are invisible to a lot of people.
-Because they're uncomfortable, or don't have the energy to dress up, don't want to be seen," Blair told the magazine.
+Because they're uncomfortable, or don't have the energy to dress up, don't want to be seen," Blair told Vanity Fair.
 "You want to still be part of the living, not a shuffling person people get out of the way for because they're queasy."

 And she has no plans to let herself be one of the invisible people she speaks of.
 Her acting career isn't going anywhere and she'll continue to use her celebrity to draw attention to the mysterious disease for which there is still no clear cause.
 "No one has the energy to talk when they're in ... flare-up," she told Roberts, "But I do 'cause I love a camera."

+Because her experience had already taught her just how vocal her cheering squad was.
+"It is for the viewer, because that is what's given me support," she continued.
+"In dark times in my life, there have been people that came forward—strangers on the street or Instagram...
+I'm doing it for them."

+And though her health forced her to literally waltz her way out of the ballroom, Blair revealing on the Oct.
+17 episode, "I had these MRIs.
+The results came back and it all just adds up to that I can't go on with the competition," her strength is still worth of 10s across the board.

-"I don't know if I believed in myself or had the ambition before my diagnosis," Blair told Vanity Fair.
+"I don't know if I believed in myself or had the ambition before my diagnosis," Blair told Vanity Fair years ago.
 "And oddly now I do, and I don't know if it's too late."

 But let's go back to that August night when it all changed for Blair.